malee4/Intro-To-Serverless/project/timeline.md

 #### Description
 - Continue to work on the taking in and processing of the card
 - Begin to develop information extraction functions
+- Towards the end of the week: start considering what UI layout will look like (test implementations)

 #### ETA:
 - 4-5 hours for the development of a working function to read information from the card